Solar Cost and Savings Factors for San Antonio Homeowners

 In addition to these state and utility solar policies, the federal government has a solar tax credit that covers a significant amount of the cost of solar.
 All of these solar policies make solar easier for San Antonio homeowners to install.

 San Antonio Solar Savings Calculators

 One of the most common ways San Antonio’s potential solar customers search for general solar costs is through solar cost and savings calculators.
-There are a wide range of solar calculators on the internet, however, which can make finding accurate information difficult.
+There is a wide range of solar calculators on the internet, however, which can make finding accurate information difficult.